nvpro-samples/build_all/README.md

 ![screenshot-gl_vk_threaded_cadscene](doc/gl_vk_threaded_cadscene.png)

 OpenGL and Vulkan comparison on rendering a CAD scene using various techniques.
 Stresses CPU bottlenecks due to the scene having lots of tiny drawcalls.
-Also touches upon different ways how to provide per-draw data in Vulkan, as well as how to create drawcalls on multiple thrads in both OpenGL and Vulkan.
+Also touches upon different ways how to provide per-draw data in Vulkan, as well as how to create drawcalls on multiple threads in both OpenGL and Vulkan.

 * Loads `.csf` and `.gltf 2` models
 * GL_NV_draw_vulkan_image (not used in `VULKAN_ONLY`)